AdrianZaleski/NotBug_recruit/README.md

 In directory: Blog
 There is blog application for task 2.2.
 Functionality below:
-- As anonyus user - you can read all blog posts
+- As anonyus user - you can read all blog posts - preview window is limited to 200 characters.
+Click on it - can see whole message with creator.
 - After logging you are able to post new entries
 - As logged user you have permision to edit or delete posts that logged user is owner (except superuser)
 - You can create new accounts from page form